Beat the I’m bored blues with this totally random list of 10 Awesome Ways to have fun in Downtown St. Louis…with kids.

-Here’s my solution for you: play hometown tourist and hit downtown St. Louis!
-You don’t need to wait for Cousin Eddie to drop by to do a little sight seeing!
+Here’s my solution for you: play hometown tourist and visit downtown St. Louis!
+You don’t need to wait for Cousin Eddie to drop by to do a little sightseeing!
 So put on your Cardinal’s hat and best vacation wear for a trip downtown!
-(Hand me that Hawaiian shirt why dontcha?)

-10 Awesome Ways to have Fun in Downtown St. Louis
+10 Awesome Ways to have Fun in Downtown St. Louis with Kids

 2) Pretend to be Mark Twain.
 Twain was from Missouri you know, and he even piloted a river boat on the Mississippi as a young man.
 You can ride a faux paddlewheeler named after a couple of his book characters: The Tom Sawyer and Becky Thatcher.
 Sightseeing tours last an hour and leave from the foot of the Arch.

 (Editor’s note: I took a ride on the Becky Thatcher while 9 months pregnant and way past my due date.
 I was hoping to dare the baby out by putting myself in the most awkward place I could think of…in the middle of the Mississippi River.
 It didn’t work.
 But Mitch was born the next day.)

 3) Check out Kiener Plaza.
 It’s been remodeled and now has a really good playground.

 4) Tour the Anheuser-Busch Brewery.
 Yes, you can take the kids.
 There’s a free tour and a $10 tour.
 Both come with beer.